SVEENASHARMA/PythonProject/README.md

 ![quarantine challenge word cloud](https://user-images.githubusercontent.com/70446836/98896184-60943a80-2476-11eb-97d8-26de7bac7d58.png)

 The horizontal bar graph depict the most viewed quarantine challenge videos created during lockdown.
-This data was pulled from the YouTube Search API dataset and the word clouyd was generated from the comments.
+This data was pulled from the YouTube Search API dataset and the word cloud was generated from the comments.

 # Findings and Observations
 ## Q1) Why were certain categories trending during specific times?